cirquit/quizlearner/README.md

 ===========

-To run it locally via Yesod:

-- Install yesod
-- Download every library via the quizlearner.cabal file
+Update 28.1.2016: Now working with stack!

 ===========

 In the resource folder are many working examples to show the functionality of yesod.

-To run them, just type "runhaskell filename.hs"
+To run them, just type "stack runghc filename.hs"